 Tali, if you’ll remember from Part III of this series, was not an aggressive controller and abuser in the nasty way that, say, that Kyle, or Diane, was.
 But she was nonetheless a complete controller, and had Tim trapped under her thumb with her threats of leaving with the children or committing suicide if the couple fought, or if Tim would bring up leaving.
 So Tim and I worked through his own feelings about leaving Tali, by asking several questions:

 - If my partner threatens to kill herself when she’s displeased with me or if I talk about leaving–is that a marriage I want to stay in?

 - Can I truly be held responsible for someone else staying alive?
 The answer we arrived at here, was no. Tali herself was in charge of her own choice to stay alive–Tim wasn’t making it for her by leaving.

-To answer that one, we come back full cycle to our discussion of a safety plan.
-Just as you need a safety plan if you are going to leave, one that protects you, so you’ll need a safety plan for your partner if s/he is mentally unstable or is threatening suicide.
-You have a number of choices: you can call a good friend of theirs to come before you actually go, can call their psychologist or psychiatrist if they have one, or can call the police as you’re walking out the door, and leave it in their hands whether your spouse is safe enough to stay at home without you.
+- Just as you need a safety plan if you are going to leave, one that protects you, so you’ll need a safety plan for your partner if s/he is mentally unstable or is threatening suicide.
+You have a number of choices: you can call a good friend to come before you actually leave, or his/her psychologist or psychiatrist.
+If your spouse has neither of the above and you’re really concerned, call the police as you’re walking out the door, leaving it in their experienced hands..

-But the point is that you have multiple choices int his case, as you do in every case.
+The point is that you have multiple choices in this case, as you do in every case.

-By following the steps I’ve elucidated, in an order that makes sense for you, you can take back control and re-assert yourself in your marriage, which benefits both you, and as I mentioned in my previous post, your spouse, too, by assisting your marriage as a unit.
-You can crawl out from under the thumb of your partner–and feel how astonishingly tall you can stand, when you’re not being squashed by that weight.
+By following the steps I’ve elucidated, in an order that makes sense for you, you can take back control and re-assert yourself in your marriage, which benefits both you, and as I mentioned in my previous post, your spouse, too.
+You can crawl out from under the thumb of your partner–and feel how astonishingly tall you can stand.